Applied Linguistics Researcher & Associate Professor at the University of Cologne.

 Cross-cultural connector with a dynamic character and good communication skills.
 Easily adapt to new local and international environments.
 I identify, investigate, and offer solutions to language problems.
 I hold a PhD in computational linguistics and I do research in the field of (in)formal learning of second and foreign language(s) through social media in multilingual and multicultural web communities.

-My teaching and research experience at the university are clinical linguistics, audiovisual scientific translation, lexicography, language immersion, CAT tools, machine translation and online collaborative learning communities.
+My teaching and research experience at the university are clinical linguistics, audiovisual translation, language immersion, augmentative & alternative communication, machine translation, online learning communities.

 TEDGlobal 2012, TEDGlobal 2011